wein.plus

 Natural Wine - Graphik

-However, if the new name Orange Wine did not exist, it would have to be called a white wine.
-This is a method that is already thousands of years old.
-In ancient times until the late Middle Ages, red and white grapes were mainly grown mixed in the vineyard, harvested together and subjected to a mash fermentation.
-This allowed considerably more tannins and colouring substances to enter the wine and, depending on the ratio of white and red grapes as well as the duration of fermentation, resulted in dark yellow, orange-coloured to reddish wines.
-At that time, there were hardly any red wines or white wines with a distinct colour and taste as we know them today.
-However, this type of production also occurs in other wines such as Natural Wines, which is the main reason for the confusion between Natural Wine and Orange Wine.
+The production of ornage wine is a method that dates back thousands of years.
+From ancient times until the late Middle Ages, red and white wine grapes were mainly grown in mixed vineyards, harvested together and subjected to mash fermentation.
+This allowed considerably more tannins and colouring agents to enter the wine, resulting in dark yellow, orange to reddish wines, depending on the ratio of white and red grapes and the duration of fermentation.
+At that time, there were hardly any red wines or white wines with a clear colour and...

 Voices of our members